-Internal Revenue Service (IRS) cost basis regulations require broker-dealers to report cost basis information for certain (covered) securities acquired on or after a specific date.
-Cost basis reporting is not required for non-covered or covered securities if they were acquired before the effective reporting date.
-The following table identifies securities by type, their status as covered or non-covered, and the specific acquisition date that triggers a cost basis reporting obligation for broker-dealers.
+Internal Revenue Service (IRS) cost basis regulations require us to report cost basis information for certain (covered) types of securities acquired on or after a specific date.
+We're not required to report cost basis for non-covered securities or covered securities if they were acquired before the effective reporting date.

+The following table shows securities by type, whether they are covered or non-covered, and the effective reporting date.